SamP379/Space-Exploration-Timeline/README.md

 # Space-Exploration-Timeline

-## A python script to scrape data from Wikipedia's Timeline of Space Exploration article
+## A python script to scrape data from Wikipedia's "Timeline of Space Exploration article"

-This is a Python script to scrape the timeline data from Wikipedia's Timeline of Space exploration article.
-The project was a chance to practise data scraping using Beautiful Soup from the bs4 library, as well as using Pandas dataframes.
+This is a Python script to scrape the timeline data from Wikipedia's "Timeline of Space exploration article".
+The project was a chance to practise data scraping using Beautiful Soup from the bs4 library, using Pandas dataframes, and cleaning data.

 Wikipedia article: "https://en.wikipedia.org/wiki/Timeline_of_space_exploration"